How to Sell a Haunted House Like Any Other Home on the Market

 Wyoming

 There’s no explicit requirement to disclose the psychological impact history of a property in statutory law or disclosure statement.
-However, according to Wyoming’s Property Condition Disclosure Act, “a condition, malfunction or problem that would have a materially adverse effect on the monetary value of the property” must be disclosed as defects.
+However, according to Wyoming’s Property Condition Disclosure Act, “a condition, malfunction or problem that would have a materially adverse effect on the monetary value of the property” must be disclosed as defect.

 Washington, D.C.